ezmsg-org/ezmsg/README.md

 ```

 This will install all the available public extension packages for `ezmsg` that are listed in `pyproject.toml`.
-If you prefer to install the extension packages individually, you can use the following command:
+If you prefer to install a subset of extension packages, you can use the following command:

 ```bash
 pip install "ezmsg[zmq,sigproc,...]"